warner-benjamin/fastxtend/README.md

   both.
 Backwards compatible with fastai metrics.
 - Easily use [multiple losses](multiloss.html) and log each individual loss on train and valid.
-- A [simple profiler](callback.simpleprofiler.html) for profiling fastai training.
+- A [multiple profilers](callback.profiler.html) for profiling fastai training.

 **Vision**